aswanthnarayan/Brocamp/Week 4/Express.md

 });

 ```

-## Idempotency
+## Idempotence
-Idempotency in HTTP methods refers to the property of certain HTTP methods where making multiple identical requests has the same effect as making a single request.
+Idempotence in HTTP methods refers to the property of certain HTTP methods where making multiple identical requests has the same effect as making a single request.
 In other words, an idempotent operation can be performed multiple times without changing the result beyond the initial application

 ### Idempotent Methods: